Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Persistent cough

-A persistent cough (lasting more than 8 weeks) is also known as a 'chronic cough'.
-It may be caused by a health issue.
-Sometimes the cough reflex may become sensitised.
+A chronic (persistent) cough is one that lasts more than 8 weeks.
+Sometimes your cough reflex may become sensitised.
 This can cause an ongoing cough to develop.
+Many different health issues can cause a persistent cough.

 - Post-viral cough — following a viral respiratory tract infection.

-- Ongoing sinusitis or post-nasal drip (also called upper airway cough syndrome) — mucus drips down the throat.
-The mucus comes from the back of the nose or sinuses.
+- Ongoing sinusitis or post-nasal drip (also called upper airway cough syndrome) — mucus drips down your throat from the back of your nose or sinuses.

 - Chronic obstructive pulmonary disease (COPD) — ongoing blockage of the airflow in the lungs that interferes with breathing.